THEXPO/Matplotlib_doc/README.md

 1. Clone the repo:
       git clone https://github.com/THEXPO/Matplotlib_doc.git
-   cd matplotlib-quick-guide

-2. Open any file and run it:
+2. Open any file and run it

-3.Modify parameters and re-run to instantly see how syntax changes affect the plot.
+3. 3.Modify parameters and re-run to instantly see how syntax changes affect the plot.